mariya20nov/webapp2/README.md

 Database: mysql (web/CREATE_DATABASE.txt)

-You can log in as tour operator (login: tomcat, password: tomcat) Or you can sign up as new client of the travel agency
+You can log in as tour operator (login: tomcat, password: tomcat) Or you can sign up as a new client of the travel agency